Basic Emergency Kit

 MSR Pocket Rocket 2 Stove Kit

-If you have a natural gas stove that isn’t too electronic, you’re well covered.
-Failing that, your next best thing is a barbeque hooked up to a natural gas supply which doesn’t run out.
+You’re well covered for those with a natural gas stove that isn’t too electronic.
+Without a natural gas stove, your next best thing is a barbeque hooked up to a natural gas supply which doesn’t run out.
 If the natural gas supply were to stop, we would be in some serious trouble!
-A backup to that is something like a Jetboil or MSR mini stove with ample cans of gas and backup to the backup is cooking on an open fire.
+A backup to that is something like a JetBoil or MSR mini stove with ample cans of gas, and a backup to the backup is cooking on an open fire.

 Wind-Up or Battery-Powered Flashlight